Colorado's new environmental rule could cost building owners, tenants more than $3 billion

 About 8,000 large building owners statewide face spending more than $3.1 billion by 2050 to comply with a proposed rule that seeks to reduce energy consumption now under consideration by state air pollution authorities.

-That estimate is based on a state economic impact analysis of the proposed rule that is part of Gov. Jared Polis’ Greenhouse Gas Reduction Roadmap, an ambitious plan that seeks to transition the state away from fossil fuel energy.
+That estimate is based on a state economic impact analysis of the proposed rule that is part of Gov. Jared Polis’ Greenhouse Gas Reduction Roadmap, an ambitious plan that seeks to transition the state away from fossil fuels.
 The plan is mandated by the General Assembly via House Bill 21-1286, which imposes reductions in energy use of 7% by 2026 and 20% by 2030 below 2021 levels.

-That applies to every building in the state with more than 50,000 square feet of floor space, which includes parking areas.
+The proposed rule would apply to nearly every building in the state with more than 50,000 square feet of floor space, including parking areas.
+Some buildings — including agricultural, manufacturing, industrial, storage facilities, and unheated stand-alone parking garages, or hangars — would be exempt from the rule.

+So are public buildings, unless at least 25% of the building is being renovated and the cost is at least $500,000.

 To get there, however, the analysis predicts it would cost $3.1 billion in building upgrades and associated costs over the next 27 years: